Material Ethereal Constructs: Sequential, Poetic Dialogues

 A faster, fairer, and focused evolution in the language of universal connection to one another and the Earth must manifest to achieve sustainability.
 Can we prioritize the needs of others (both at home and globally) over our own?
 Compassion and heroism arise in human hearts daily, but a critical mass of illumined global citizens collaborating and cooperating is essential.

-Consumer capitalism, as we now know it, must move into the light of the nature of Nature.
+Consumer capitalism, as we now know it, must move into the light of preserving the nature of Nature.
 The Earth’s atmosphere, ecosystems, forests, freshwater sources, and oceans are vital external organs shared with Mother Earth and all people, flora, and fauna.
 All life is interconnected in manifold ways.
 Humanity's small selves are like caterpillars crawling, craving, and consuming mindlessly with little holistic awareness.
 Does humanity possess the imaginal potential for a planetary metamorphosis?
 Let's hope so!

 "All great truths begin as blasphemies." — GEORGE BERNARD SHAW.